 READ THE SOLICITATION.

 The solicitation is document NSF 15-576 and can be found on the NSF web site.
 It is very important to consider every word in a solicitation, since this document has been carefully prepared to guide proposals and to explain the goals of the program.
 Also it will indicate any restrictions on who might submit, eligible institutions, documents required, etc. The deadline date is also provided at the beginning of the solicitation – which states that it will be the third Friday in October annually.
+The solicitation may be updated, and therefore subject to change prior to the deadline.
+New or revised solicitations are typically published at least 90 days prior to deadline.

 Integration with iDigBio (National Resource)